darkpatternsdigital/scalable-git-branching-tools/docs/rebuild-rc.md

 ### `-with <string[]>`

-_Aliases: -add, -addUpstream, -upstreamBranches_
+_Aliases: -add, -addDependency, -dependencyBranches_

-Comma-delimited list of branches to add upstream of the rc when rebuilding
+Comma-delimited list of branches to add dependency of the rc when rebuilding

 ### `-without <string[]>`

-_Aliases: -remoce, -removeUpstream_
+_Aliases: -remoce, -removeDependency_

-Comma-delimited list of branches to remove upstream of the rc when rebuilding
+Comma-delimited list of branches to remove dependency of the rc when rebuilding

 ### `-comment <string>` (Optional)

 _Aliases: -m, -message_

-If specified, adds to the commit message on the upstream tracking branch for creating the RC branch.
+If specified, adds to the commit message on the dependency tracking branch for creating the RC branch.

 ### `-allowOutOfDate` (Optional)

-Allows branches that are not up-to-date with their upstreams.
+Allows branches that are not up-to-date with their dependencies.

-### `-allowNoUpstreams` (Optional)
+### `-allowNoDependencies` (Optional)

-Allows branches that do not have any upstreams.
+Allows branches that do not have any dependencies.

 ### `-dryRun` (Optional)